 Requirements for a Permanent Residence Permit

-In principle, § 9 German Residence Act’s general requirements apply to the granting of a German permanent residence permit.
-Besides, some special provisions have priority for certain groups of persons and purposes of residence.
+In principle, § 9 German Residence Act’s general requirements apply to granting a German permanent residence permit.
+Besides, some special provisions prioritise certain groups of persons and purposes of residence.

 General requirements according to § 9 German Residence Act